Prompt Library · 36 prompts

 FO-11

-Write a newsletter
+Write newsletter

-Subject line people open, intro that doesn't start with "Hi, it's time for…", and a CTA that actually gets clicked.
+Subject line people open, an intro that doesn't start with "Hi, it's time for...", and a CTA that actually gets clicked.

 Communication

-I'm writing a newsletter to [number] subscribers.
+I am going to write a newsletter to [number] subscribers.

-Topic for this issue: [what should the newsletter be about?]
+Subject for this issue: [what should the newsletter be about?]

-Most important message: [what do you want them to take away?]
+Key message: [what do you want them to take away?]

 Call to action: [what do you want them to do?]